On Eigenvectors, Approximations and the Feynman Propagator: Introduction

 This suffices.

-Although Zilber aims further, the work in [Zi], can be seen as a study of possibilities of finding a model in which some of the features of the calculations that physicists do, make not only physical sense but also mathematical sense: build a model in which we indeed do have the eigenvectors that can be used to do calculations.
-At least in what we do below, the cost is two fold: Of course, the model we construct can not fall into the scope of Stone-von Neumann theorem (see below).
-What fails is that the representation $t\mapsto V^{t}$ is not continuous in the model, in fact, it is very turbulent.
-Also, although the model calculates the propagator correctly i.e. the movement of the particle in the model is what it should be, in the bigger picture the physics in the model is, say, unusual.

-In the cases of which we are interested, in the standard complex $L_{2}$ space (of square integrable functions from $\R$ to ${\bf C}$) the operators are the position operator $Q(f)(x)=xf(x)$ and the momentum operator $P(f)(x)=-i\hbar (df/dx)(x)$ (here $\hbar =h/2\pi$, where $h$ is the Planck constant and we restrict to the case where the space in which the particle lives is of dimension one).
-However, in no finite dimensional Hilbert space one can find self adjoint operators $Q$ and $P$ satisfying the commutation relation $[Q,P]=i\hbar$.
-Thus instead of studying $Q$ and $P$ directly we study their Fourier transforms $U^{t}=e^{itQ}$ and $V^{t}=e^{itP}$, $t\in\R$.
+To calculate the propagator using finite-dimensional approximations, there are a few things one needs to consider.
+The operators considered are the position operator $Q$ and the momentum operator $P$.
+In the standard space $L_2(\R)$ these are $Qf(x)=xf(x)$ and $Pf(x)=-i\hbar (df/dx)(x)$ (here $\hbar =h/2\pi$, where $h$ is the Planck constant and we restrict to the case where the space in which the particle lives is of dimension one).
+Their commutator is $[Q,P]=i\hbar$.
+However, in no finite dimensional Hilbert space can one find self adjoint operators $Q$ and $P$ satisfying the commutation relation.
+Also, the operators $Q$ and $P$ are not bounded, so defining metric ultraproducts of them poses another problem.
+Thus as a starting point for our model we use the exponentials $U^{t}=e^{itQ}$ and $V^{t}=e^{itP}$ of the operators.
+These will satisfy the Weyl commutator law $V^{w}U^{t}=e^{i\hbar tw}U^{t}V^{w}$ for many $t$ and $w$.